 Andhra Pradesh has joined the list of the States that are eager to take advantage of tippler’s thirst for liquor with State deciding to increase the price of alcohol 50 per cent after having raised it 25 per cent only two days ago.

-New Indian Express that it was a move by the Y S Jagan Mohan Reddy government to discourage alcohol consumption.
+New Indian Express reported that it was a move by the Y S Jagan Mohan Reddy government to discourage alcohol consumption.
 On 3 May, the Andhra Pradesh government had raised the prices of liquor by 25 per cent while relaxing the lockdown curbs.

 Andhra Pradesh had stopped liquor sales ever since the nation-wide lockdown was announced to curb the spread of novel Coronavirus (Covid-19).